 First responders and mental health practitioners, no matter how well-trained, may be exposed to highly stressful circumstances in addition to enduring intense workloads and long hours.
 Effective management of the media following a tragedy is critical for those impacted, as well as the community-at-large.

-Voices of September 11th (VOICES) produced Tip Sheets with a grant from Public Safety Canada based on extensive research and lessons learned.
+Voices Center for Resilience (VOICES) produced Tip Sheets with a grant from Public Safety Canada based on extensive research and lessons learned.
 VOICES Tip Sheets provide specific, timely guidance for victims’ families, survivors, first responders and health care practitioners.
 Information is also available on talking with children as well mental health considerations for the short and long-term.

 Contact our office at 203-966-3911, or email at Support@VoicesCenter.org if we can be of assistance.